shaneajeffery/shane-jeffery.com/src/content/blog/world-of-warcraft-pays-for-college.md

 While KHAccounts.net now resides in the annals of my past endeavors, I take pride in the legacy it represents and the invaluable experiences gained from engaging with gamers worldwide.
 Indeed, the journey was punctuated by notable achievements and rewarding connections, culminating in a gratifying and prosperous chapter of my life.

-For further insights into my entrepreneurial odyssey, a wealth of information is accessible through search queries for 'Shane Jeffery KHAccounts.net' or 'Shane Jeffery MaskedArmory.com'.
+For further insights into my entrepreneurial odyssey, information is accessible through search queries for 'Shane Jeffery KHAccounts.net' or 'Shane Jeffery MaskedArmory.com'.
 These endeavors stand as testament to the entrepreneurial spirit and resilience cultivated during my formative years, leaving an indelible mark on my professional trajectory.

 ### Additional Resources